 - 1 cup coconut milk

-- 2 tsp red or green curry paste (or more)
+- 2 teaspoon red or green curry paste (or more)

-- 2 tbsp maple syrup (or honey) - use less if preferred
+- 2 tablespoon maple syrup (or honey) - use less if preferred

 - MAKE THE MARINADE/SAUCE: Combine all marinade ingredients in a ziploc bag or container.
 Mix to combine.